GIScience/openrouteservice/docs/api-reference/endpoints/export/index.md

 }
 ```

+Note how edges traversable in both directions are described as two edges with reversed `fromId` and `toId`.
+The example
+network consists of 10 nodes, 18 edges that represent 9 connections between the nodes in both directions, and two edges
+representing connections that are only traversable in one direction (one-way street).

 ## TopoJSON Response

-The [TopoJSON](https://github.com/topojson/topojson-specification/tree/master) response contains edges in the bounding box with the geometry of the underlying road network geometry.
-When requesting a TopoJSON, you can pass an additional optional parameter `geometry` accepting a boolean value (default is `true`) that controls if the actual geometry of the edges is returned or a beeline representation omitting all in between nodes.
-The TopoJSON format can be directly loaded and visualized with various tools including [QGIS](https://qgis.org) or [geojson.io](http://geojson.io).
+The [TopoJSON](https://github.com/topojson/topojson-specification/tree/master) response contains edges in the bounding
+box with the geometry of the underlying road network geometry.
+When requesting a TopoJSON, you can pass an additional
+optional parameter `geometry` accepting a boolean value (default is `true`) that controls if the actual geometry of the
+edges is returned or a beeline representation omitting all in between nodes.
+The TopoJSON format can be directly loaded
+and visualized with various tools including [QGIS](https://qgis.org) or [geojson.io](http://geojson.io).

 ![Development server usage](/public/topojson_qgis.png "Export result in QGIS"){ style="display: block; margin: 0 auto"}

+To fully utilise this feature, your instance of openrouteservice needs to be configured so that the
+`OsmId` [external storage feature](/run-instance/configuration/engine/profiles/build#ext-storages) is enabled for the
+profile.

 This is an example request for a TopoJSON graph for the profile `driving-car`: